Creating In Store Experiences to Engage Customers

 According to the Sensory Retail Design Report 2016, successful retailers recognise that consumers are now more interested in where a product comes from, who is behind it and what is their story.

-Consumers are now more interested in where a product comes from, who is behind it and what is their story.
+Consumers are now more interested in where a product comes from, who is behind it and what the story is.

-FormRoom took a close look at the Conscious campaign and strategy and created a design that focused on the #CloseTheLoop aspect of the campaign.
+FormRoom took a close look at the Conscious campaign and strategy and created in store experiences that focused on the #CloseTheLoop aspect of the campaign.

 The aim was for their customers to be able to find out more through media content and interaction in a gallery/exhibition type of space.